 As a startup owner, not only do you need to know and understand sales techniques, the more you need to embrace the art of selling.
 Have you forgotten your next round of funding call?

 Well, enough of convincing you the importance of selling.
 The whole reality of a business is about how to sell.
-You might have a product with the best features like a faster chip or a bigger memory, but if you fail to convince your customers about his needs, your product is just commodity.
-Even Sales VPs in the commodity business tried to etch an image of elitist for their brand, so that their grains could command higher price.
+You might have a product with the best features like a faster chip or a bigger memory, but if you fail to convince your customers about his needs, your product is just a commodity.
+Even Sales VPs in the commodity business tried to etch an image of elitist for their brand so that their grains could command a higher price.

 Unfortunately, there are industries doing the complete opposite.
 Instead of telling the world, how their merchandise could improve lifestyle and flatten terrains, these industries adopt the old sales tactic of undercutting prices.
 Due to their misdeeds, the whole industry of pc and notebook is still living in the shadow of past commodity sellers.
 Except for the brilliance in Steve Jobs, we are witnessing the same vicious cycle repeating itself in Apple, Tim Cook putting the whole company at risk by competing in features again.
-Out of desperation, somebody from the top management will suggest a strategy that plays out in similar tone with the commodity market.
+Out of desperation, somebody from the top management will suggest a strategy that plays out in a similar tone with the commodity market.

 1. Sales Empathy

-It is a gift to be able to put yourself in your client’s shoes, and understand what he is thinking.
+It is a gift to be able to put yourself in your client’s shoes and understand what he is thinking.
 Looking at the vast array of human traits, not all are able to empathize.
 Again, to empathize is one thing, to take action so as to achieve the desired results is another.
 Let me illustrate.

 2. Your Believe